We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 The topics may have nothing to do with each other or may have links to each other.
 Random thoughts can affect a person’s ability to sleep or to focus on a single topic.

-Racing thoughts rapidly move in a sequence, often ending in a worst-case scenario.
-Some people may hear them as a voice that they cannot ignore, but they may merely be subtle, background noise in the brain.
+If racing thoughts move in a sequence, they can end in a worst-case scenario.
+A person may hear them as a voice they cannot ignore or as background noise in the brain.

 - panic disorders

 - chronic stress

 - the use of recreational drugs, such as amphetamine or cocaine

 - medical conditions, such as stroke, multiple sclerosis, and Cushing’s disease

 Other conditions that may lead to racing thoughts include:

 - obsessive-compulsive disorder (OCD)